Discovery and recovery of crystalline materials with property-conditioned transformers: Methods

-The code for CrystaLLM-\scalebox{1.3}{$\pi$} is available at \href{https://github.com/C-Bone-UCL/CrystaLLM-2.0}{\texttt{the model repository (to be made public soon)}}, which includes a detailed \texttt{README.md} on how to load and generate structures with the models mentioned in this work, as well as how to adapt the framework for other use cases.
-Importantly, the Prefix attention method is called `PKV' in the repository, and the Residual attention method is defined as `Slider' in the repository.
-Processed datasets and trained models used in this work are stored on \href{https://huggingface.co/c-bone}{\texttt{Hugging Face}}.
-Data preparation, training, and metric calculation workflows are all detailed in the \href{https://github.com/C-Bone-UCL/CrystaLLM-2.0/tree/main/notebooks}{\texttt{repository notebooks}}.
-Exact training and generation hyperparameters for every experiment carried out in this work can be found in the repository \href{https://github.com/C-Bone-UCL/CrystaLLM-2.0/tree/main/_config_files}{\texttt{configuration files}}.
+The code for CrystaLLM-\scalebox{1.3}{$\pi$} is available at \href{https://github.com/C-Bone-UCL/CrystaLLM-pi}{\texttt{the model repository}}~\cite{modelrepository}, which includes a detailed \texttt{README.md} on how to load and generate structures with the models mentioned in this work, as well as how to adapt the framework for other use cases.
+Importantly, the Prefix attention method is called ``PKV'' in the repository, and the Residual attention method is defined as ``Slider'' in the repository.
+Exact training and generation hyperparameters for every experiment carried out in this work can be found in the repository \href{https://github.com/C-Bone-UCL/CrystaLLM-pi/tree/main/_config_files}{\texttt{configuration files}}~\cite{configfiles}.
+The pre-built \href{https://resources.psdi.ac.uk/resource-theme/37242589-7d89-462a-afad-29386bcfcda4}{\texttt{containerized API}}~\cite{containerizedAPI} and \href{https://crystallm-pi.psdi.ac.uk/}{\texttt{web-app interface}} are hosted thanks to \href{https://www.psdi.ac.uk/}{PSDI}~\cite{psdi} (Physical Sciences Data Infrastructure) resources and tools.